How Long Do Bike Tires Last?

-A very real concern when using your bicycle is how long are my tires going to last?
-When commuting this question only magnifies as your tires can easily become the most important component of your entire commuting rig.
+A real concern when using your bicycle is how long the tires will last.
+When commuting, this question only magnifies as your tires can quickly become the most important component of your entire commuting rig.

 How long do bike tires last?
-Bicycle tires typically last between 2000 to 3500 miles.
+Bicycle tires typically last between 2000 and 3500 miles.
 Lightweight racing tires last from 800 to 1000 miles.
 Touring tires are rugged and can last 3500 to 4500 miles.
-The quality of the tire, road conditions, and how you take care of it all play a role in how long it is going to last.
+The tire quality, road conditions, and how you take care of it all affect how long it will last.

 A good set of tires can usually last the user a year or two.
-Unless you ride more than 20 miles a day you can reasonably expect them to last more than one season.
+Unless you ride more than 20 miles a day, you can reasonably expect the tires to last more than one season.
 People with a shorter commute can often get as much as 3 or 4 years out of a good set of tires.

-However here are some things to watch out for when it comes to your tires and warning signs letting you know that it is time to replace them.
+However, here are some things to watch out for when it comes to your tires and warning signs letting you know it is time to replace them.

 One of the most obvious is the wearing down of the tread pattern.
-With mountain bike tires, gravel tires, or touring tires there is often a tread pattern on the main portion of the rubber that contacts the road surface.
-It is pretty easy to visually look and see when the tread pattern is wearing away.
+With mountain bike tires, gravel tires, or touring tires, there is often a tread pattern on the central portion of the rubber that contacts the road surface.
+Visually, it is pretty easy to see when the tread pattern is wearing away.

-Some tires even have wear bars just like the tires for your car so keep an eye out for those and if they start to appear it is a good idea to replace them.
+Some tires even have wear bars just like the tires for your car, so keep an eye out for those, and if they start to appear, it’s time to replace them.

 A special note about road tires is they are sometimes slick without the appearance of a tread pattern.
-When it comes to checking these for wear visually inspect them and if they appear to be getting less rounded it could indicate that they need replacing.
+When checking these for wear, visually inspect them; if they appear to be getting less rounded, it could indicate that they need replacing.

-No matter what tires you use it is always a great idea to inspect your tires every few rides for wear.
+No matter what tires you use, it is always a great idea to inspect your tires for wear every few rides.

 Look for any cracking in the sidewalls, gouging in the rubber, bubbles, or threads showing through.
-If you ever find these it is advised that you replace your tires immediately.
-These can be relatively serious issues and can lead to a blowout which could make you not only late to work but also could be potentially dangerous.
+If you ever find these, it is advised that you replace your tires immediately.
+These can be relatively serious issues and can lead to a blowout, which could make you not only late to work but they are also potentially dangerous.

 In a nutshell: